 How much will I need to buy in to be a Big 4 partner?
-(Or actually in any firm?)
+(Or in any professional services firm?)

 It may surprise you that the amount you need to invest in a firm is more dependent on how well-capitalised the firm is, rather than the size of the firm.
 For the top 6 accountancy firms, including the Big 4, this amount can be between £50k and £300k.
 It can change year-on-year, and will really depend on the state of the firm’s bank balance.